slimndap/wp-theatre/readme.txt

 * Basic version of the plugin.

 == Upgrade Notice ==

+= 0.14.1 =

+Fixes some layout glitches on the Theater extensions page.

 = 0.13.7 =
 You can now translate this plugin on https://translate.wordpress.org/projects/wp-plugins/theatre.